microsoft/onnxruntime/docs/Privacy.md

 In all Official builds, the Windows ML API enables telemetry collection.
 While using the ONNX Runtime C API, developers can turn telemetry on or off, please check the API pages for details:
+Telemetry is turned off in both Windows ML and ONNX Runtime by default.
 * [C API](./C_API.md#telemetry)